MGdata7/Stats-and-Research-Projects/LampDataA-BTesting/LampDataA-BTestingMD.md

 ![image](https://user-images.githubusercontent.com/14934475/224824110-a4dff0ef-56f5-4973-ae50-8b91623e9f78.png)

-Next we'll specify the effect size we're interested in, or how much of an impact we need our results to make to be of interest:
+Next I'll specify the effect size I'm interested in, or how much of an impact I need the results to make to be of interest:

 ![image](https://user-images.githubusercontent.com/14934475/224824256-c0f91915-ec28-48f8-a714-b179c5820a5f.png)

-And finally we'll plug it all into a line of code which we'll run to show us our sample size, inclusive of all the above as well as signficance level (just going with a good ol' < .05).
+And finally I'll plug it all into a line of code which we'll run to show us our sample size, inclusive of all the above as well as signficance level (just going with a good ol' < .05).

 ![image](https://user-images.githubusercontent.com/14934475/224824610-b522564c-2da2-4dc0-81ba-720e869f2efb.png)